elasticpath/elasticpath-dev/docs/commerce-manager/subscriptions/subscriptions/managing-subscriptions.md

 Below is an example of what happens when pausing or canceling and resuming a subscription.

 1. The subscriber pauses or cancels the subscription.
-    - The subscription status is `active`.
+    - The subscription status is **Active**.
     - The subscription state is either `paused` or `canceled`, depending on the action you chose.
 2. When the next billing run is due, the billing run checks the subscription state.
 If the subscription state is `paused` or `canceled` then no invoice is created and the subscription status is updated to `inactive`.
+The plan remains active until the next billing run, which is determined by your subscription cycle.
+For example, if your subscription cycle is 6 months and you pause the subscription after 3 months, the plan remains active until the next billing run, which will occur in 3 months.
 3. Subsequent billing runs skip that subscription completely as the subscription status is `inactive`.
 4. If the subscriber resumes the subscription, when the next billing run is due, the billing run checks the subscription state.
 As the subscription state is no longer `paused` or `cancelled`, then the billing run creates an invoice.
 5. The payment run processes the invoice.
 Once the payment succeeds then the payment run updates the status of the subscription to `active`.

 You can either go to **Subscriptions** to pause, cancel or resume a subscription or to **Subscribers**, if you know the subscriber whose subscription you want to pause, cancel or resume.